-With the mymain.cc structure developed above it is necessary to recompile the main program for each minor change, e.g. if you want to rerun with more statistics.
+With the mymain01.cc structure developed above it is necessary to recompile the main program for each minor change, e.g. if you want to rerun with more statistics.
 This is not time-consuming for a simple standalone run, but may become so for more realistic applications.
 Therefore, parameters can be put in special input "card" files that are read by the main program.

-We will now create such a file, with the same settings used in the mymain example program.
-Open a new file, mymain.cmnd, and input the following variable = value
+We will now create such a file, with the same settings used in the mymain01.cc example program.
+Open a new file, mymain01.cmnd, and input the following

-! t tbar production at the LHC Beams:idA = 2212 ! first incoming beam is a 2212, i.e. a proton.
+''' ! t tbar production at the LHC Beams:idA = 2212 ! first incoming beam is a 2212, i.e. a proton.
 Beams:idB = 2212 ! second beam is also a proton.
 Beams:eCM = 8000. ! the cm energy of collisions.
 Top:gg2ttbar = on ! switch on the process g g -> t tbar.
-Top:qqbar2ttbar = on ! switch on the process q qbar -> t tbar.
+Top:qqbar2ttbar = on ! switch on the process q qbar -> t tbar. '''

-The mymain.cmnd file can contain one command per line, of the type
+The mymain01.cmnd file can contain one command per line, of the type preted as the start of a comment.

-All variable names are case-insensitive (the mixing of cases has been chosen purely to improve readability) and non-alphanumeric characters (such as !, # or \$) will be interpreted as the start of a comment.
 All valid variables are listed in the online manual (see Section 2, point 6, above).
 Cut-and-paste of variable names can be used to avoid spelling mistakes.